 Aragwadadi Kwath is an Ayurvedic formulation that helps in the fast and optimum healing of deep wounds and skin diseases.
-This preparation contains powerful herbs that can greatly help treat a wide range of skin issues including eczema, scabies, ringworm infection and non-healing wounds.
+This preparation contains powerful herbs that can help treat a wide range of skin issues including eczema, scabies, ringworm infection and non-healing wounds.

 Aragvadha (Cassia fistula)